sinamics/ztnet/docs/ztnet/docs/Basics/features.md

 ZTNET is designed to run on a wide array of hardware configurations.
 Currently, it supports both ARM64 and AMD64 architectures, making it a versatile choice that can adapt to numerous devices and systems.

-### 📧 Email Invitations

-Inviting new members to your ZeroTier network has never been easier.
-ZTNET's built-in email invitation feature lets you quickly and effortlessly invite participants, streamlining the onboarding process and encouraging easy collaboration.